Product Video Tips

 3a) For Massive Bleeding -- Opening and using Compressed Gauze

-3b) If wound is deep - you will need to pack your regular or hemostatic gauze into the wound, aiming for the source of the bleeding, and pack to the bone if possible - constantly holding pressure - until no more gauze will fit. then compress and wrap.
+3b) If wound is deep and massively bleeding in the junctional areas, (shoulder, groin, hip, neck) where a tourniquet will not work, you will need to pack regular gauze or hemostatic gauze into the wound, aiming for the source of the bleeding.
+Pack to the bone if possible - constantly holding pressure - until no more gauze will fit.
+Hold for 5 minutes, then wrap with a pressure wrap.
 Continue to hold pressure if possible until help arrives.
 Caution: Understand this is a mannequin and the blood is not real.

-5a) Any Penetrating chest/torso wound can lead to a tension pneumothorax, and why a sealing the chest is so important.
+5a) Any Penetrating chest/torso wound can lead to a tension pneumothorax.
+See why sealing the chest is so important.

-5b) Chest/torso penetrating wound - how to apply a chest seal
+5b) Chest/torso penetrating wound - applying a chest seal

 5c) How to use petrolatum gauze and tape as a chest seal for chest/torso wounds.